17 Mar Yvans Tsague: Surviving an Infected Hydrocephalus Shunt

 Yvans Tsague has come a long way – from a childhood in the African nation of Cameroon to the United States as an immigrant in 2005.
-Today, the nineteen year-old is a Rutgers University sophomore studying finance.
+As a teenager, he went on to be a Rutgers University sophomore studying finance.

-Five years after arriving in the U.S. and settling in New Jersey, Yvans was taken by his mother to the emergency room at Saint Peter’s University Hospital in New Brunswick experiencing symptoms of nausea, headaches, loss of memory, an unsteady gait and urinary incontinence – all indications of hydrocephalus, or water on the brain.
+Five years after arriving in the U.S. and settling in New Jersey, Yvans was taken by his mother to the emergency room at Saint Peter’s University Hospital in New Brunswick after experiencing a range of symptoms that were indications of hydrocephalus, or water on the brain:

 After an initial surgery in 2010 for a ventriculoperitoneal shunt (VSP), Yvans developed a series of complications over the next three years that culminated with abdominal pain and a fullness in his belly.

 He was found to have a shunt infection in the abdomen because that is where the catheter is placed so fluid drains from the brain.
 The shunt was externalized by Dr. Allison M. Rathmann, then reinternalized shortly afterward.

 According to the Hydrocephalus Association, “an estimated 50% of shunts in the pediatric population fail within two years of placement and repeated neurosurgical operations are often required.

 The diligence, expertise and skill of ANA’s Dr. Fried and Dr. Rathmann have improved the condition and lives of many young people and children like Yvans Tsague, such as Hailie Mussinan and Amanda Breem.

 At ANA, our expert pediatric neurosurgeons evaluate, diagnose, and treat adolescents, children, and infants with diseases of the nervous system.
 We are passionate about providing the very best in compassionate care for our patients and their families under often difficult circumstances.